Last updated 10 June 2020

 The tour through the Land and Sea building, home to the largest coral display in Fiji is a fabulous way to get up close to the beautiful sea life without having to enter the water with goggles and a snorkel.
 It was fascinating to see the lab (behind the tanks) with the elaborate set up which is closely monitored to keep the coral and seawater in tip-top condition.
 It also made me appreciate the scientific work required to maintain the delicate balance to keep both coral and fish alive.

-A few days later I traveled to Castaway Island which also helped me appreciate the efforts made by some Fijians to help preserve our delicate marine environment.
+A few days later I traveled to Castaway Island in the Mamanuca Island Group where I learned about the conservation efforts made by the locals and workers on Castaway to help preserve our delicate marine environment.

 *I traveled as a guest of Outrigger Fiji Beach Resort.
 All opinions expressed are my own and are not influenced in any way.